gsiems/tranquillus/doc/Routes.md

     query parameter { 0 => not a query parameter, 1 => is a query
     parameter, 2 => is a required query parameter }.
 Default is 0.

+    * **default:** For (optional) query parameter fields.
+The default value to use for the query if no value is supplied by the user.

     * **reference_href:** For query parameter fields.
 If the valid values for this field are defined by another route then this is used for defining the reference route.